-A PSR Committee normally comprises three medically qualified members, two of whom must be members of the same profession as the practitioner under review.
+A PSR Committee consists of the Chairperson and 2 other panel members who must be members of the same profession as the practitioner under review.
 However, up to two additional Committee members may be appointed to provide a wider range of clinical expertise.